browserengineering/book/book/chrome.md

 *Phew*.
 That was a lot of surgery to `InlineLayout`.
-But as a result, `InlineLayout` should now look a lot like the other layout classes, and we now have individual layout object corresponding to each word in the document.
+But as a result, `InlineLayout` should now look a lot like the other layout classes, and we now have an individual layout object corresponding to each word in the document.
 Test clicks in your browser again: when you click on a link `find_layout` should now return the exact `TextNode` that you clicked on, from which you could get a link: